programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 difficulty: TBC
 activity: TBC
 topics: [topic, topic]
-abstract: In Frederic Henry's game _Timeline_, players take turns adding cards depicting historical and cultural events into chronological order.
-This lesson demonstrates how to use _nanDECK_ to design and publish either printed or digital playing cards to create your own themed deck to test a play group's understanding of events using the _Timeline_ mechanic.
-In this tutorial, we will create a _Timeline_-like game with a local history theme and will demonstrate good practice in handling and using digitized historical objects.
+abstract: This lesson demonstrates how to use _nanDECK_ to design and publish either printed or digital playing cards to create your own themed deck to test a play group's understanding of events using the _Timeline_ game mechanic, where players take turns adding cards depicting historical and cultural events in chronological order.
+In this tutorial, we will create a _Timeline_-like game with a local history theme, with a focus on best practices when handling and using digitized historical objects.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---